Ingrida Suchánková

 Ingrida Suchánková (born 8 February 1993) is a Slovak karateka.
 At the 2016 World Karate Championships held in Linz, Austria, she won one of the bronze medals in the women's kumite 61 kg event.
-She is also a two-time gold medalist and three-time bronze medalist in this event at the European Karate Championships.
+She is also a two-time gold medalist and four-time bronze medalist in this event at the European Karate Championships.

 Career

 In 2015, Suchánková represented Slovakia at the European Games held in Baku, Azerbaijan.
 She competed in the women's kumite 61 kg event without winning a medal.
 In the elimination round, she lost one match and two other matches ended in a draw and as a result, she did not advance to compete in the semi-finals.

 At the 2017 World Games held in Wrocław, Poland, Suchánková won the bronze medal in the women's kumite 61 kg event.
 In her bronze medal match she defeated Justyna Gradowska of Poland.

 In June 2021, Suchánková competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 In November 2021, she lost her bronze medal match in the women's 61 kg event at the World Karate Championships held in Dubai, United Arab Emirates.

 Suchánková won the bronze medal in the women's 61 kg event at the 2022 World Games held in Birmingham, United States.
 She won the gold medal in the women's 61 kg event at the 2024 European Karate Championships held in Zadar, Croatia.